valeriiazvezdina/breakout-game/README.md

 ### HTML
 Since you cloned the repo, you will have a folder.
 Find the "index.html" file and "Open With..." the browser (I recommend using Google Chrome, for that, you need to install it and make it as default browser).
 Next, the browser with the game will be opened, and then just play!

+### Web
+Go to the link https://valeriiazvezdina.github.io/ and enjoy the game!